 Blackstone Table Top Propane Griddle

-While you can use the standard small green propane canisters for this RV grill, we eventually built an extra propane hose with a quick connect between the grill and our propane cylinders.
-This gave us the feel and function as though we had a true outdoor RV kitchen even though space was cramped in our truck camper.
+While you can use the standard small 1 lb propane cylinders for this RV grill, we eventually built an extra propane hose with a quick connection between the grill and our propane cylinders.
+This gave us the feel and function as though we had a true outdoor RV kitchen.

 The Blackstone Tabletop Griddle is by far at the top of the list of the best RV grills, offering great value at a reasonable price and the versatility to be able to cook pretty much anything while you camp.

 If you have the room in your RV and budget, you can even upgrade to larger versions of the grill in order to enhance the amount of space you have for cooking.